How to Use and Accept a Resale Certificate

 If presented with a resale certificate, you should ensure the following:

-- Determine if the resale certificate is completely and accurately filled out – A resale certificate should include the vendor’s name and address, taxpayer identification number, the purchaser’s business type, a description of goods being purchased, and the customer’s signature and title.
+- Determine if the resale certificate is completely and accurately filled out.
+A resale certificate should include the vendor’s name and address, taxpayer identification number, the purchaser’s business type, a description of the goods being purchased, and the customer’s signature and title.

-- Check with the state to ensure that the customer’s resale certificate is valid – Each state has a mechanism (usually a simple online search) to allow you to verify that a resale certificate is valid.
-Do this with each document you receive to ensure that your your buyer has a valid and up-to-date documentation.
+- Check with the state to ensure that the customer’s resale certificate is valid.
+Each state has a mechanism (usually a simple online search) to allow you to verify that a resale certificate is valid.
+Do this with each document you receive to ensure that your buyer has valid and up-to-date documentation.
 Here's how to verify a resale certificate in every state.

-- Determine if the seller’s resale certificate is valid in your state – Most states allow vendors to accept a resale certificate from an out-of-state buyer.
-But ten states only allow you to accept in-state resale certificates.
+- Determine if the seller’s resale certificate is valid in your state.
+Most states allow vendors to accept a resale certificate from an out-of-state buyer.
+However, nine states and Washington, DC only allow you to accept in-state resale certificates.
 If you run your business in one of these states, ensure that your business only accepts valid in-state resale certificates.

-States that Only Allow Vendors to Accept In-State Resale Certificates
+What States Only Allow Vendors to Accept In-State Resale Certificates?

-These ten states only allow vendors to accept in-state resale certificates.
+These nine states and the District of Columbia only allow vendors to accept in-state resale certificates.

 - Alabama